juliushaertl/nextcloud-docker-dev/README.md

 git submodule update --init
 ```

 After adding the worktree you can start the stable container using `docker-compose up -d stable23`.
+You can then add stable23.local to your `/etc/hosts` file to access it.

 Git worktrees can also be used to have a checkout of an apps stable brach within the server stable directory.